Tiled Matrix Multiplication

 -

-@parameter for k in range(min(TPB, size - tile * TPB)): acc += a_shared[local_i, k] * b_shared[k, local_j]
+For k in range(min(TPB, size - tile * TPB)): acc += a_shared[local_row, k] * b_shared[k, local_col]

 - Maximizes memory coalescing: